echoesofuniverse/aboutproject/README.md

   ****MyGlobe**** - About India,Facts on India,India on Moon,Syllabus for CSE,Syllabus for State.
     <br>
   ****TEDDY BEAR IMAGE**** - Give the Teddy Bear a click to see what options pop up!
+  - Click on the Teddy Bear image to access features like SignUp/Register,Login,Edit Profile,Upload Homework/Other Documents,List of Documents and other useful options.
     <br>
   ****MyTemplates**** - Template for Basic HTML Structure,Template to create Galleries,Template to Generate code for multiple uploaded images with text,Command Template Generator.
     <br>